 Accessories Design is the study of fabrics, functionality, and anatomy to create handbags, shoes, belts, and more.
 Students are immersed in the theory, design, and construction of accessories that define a look and establish fashion trends.

-Advertising Design is the strategic planning and conceptual development of a marketing message, visually communicated through the integration of text, graphics, and images.
+Advertising and Digital Design is the strategic planning and conceptual development of a marketing message, visually communicated through the integration of text, graphics, and images.
 Students study advertising concepts and design to create a distinctive visual identity that defines a product or brand and leaves a lasting impression in the consumers mind.

 Communication Design prepares students for in-depth study of advertising, graphic design, and packaging design.
 The program focuses on computer technology, typography, color theory, layout design, and conceptual problem solving.
 Students develop their own styles while studying design principles, theory, and communication skills.